DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul Performance Insights

-- The Blue Demons' -68 scoring differential (being outscored by 7.6 points per game) is a result of scoring 71 points per game (266th in college basketball) while allowing 78.6 per contest (327th in college basketball).
+- The Blue Demons are being outscored by 7.6 points per game with a -68 scoring differential overall.
+They put up 71.0 points per game (266th in college basketball) and give up 78.6 per outing (327th in college basketball).

-- DePaul is 347th in college basketball at 31.2 rebounds per game.
-That's 4.8 fewer than the 36 its opponents average.
+- The 31.2 rebounds per game DePaul averages rank 347th in the nation, and are 4.8 fewer than the 36.0 its opponents record per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.